Member-only story

 Layla Beth Munk

 Author mama.
 Suicide widow.
-Sarcastic as hell. #TheSnarkyWidow #ClassicLaylaBeth
+GenX.
+Sarcasm is my first language. #TheSnarkyWidow #ClassicLaylaBeth